manvendrasingh09/Codes/README.md

 # Codes
-All the codes that I did in college
+Codes that I did in college